sydmou/sydmou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <div class="about-intro" markdown="1">
-I am currently a Lecturer at the School of Information Engineering, Huzhou Normal University, and a Part-time Postdoctoral Fellow at The Hong Kong Polytechnic University.
-If you are interested in academic collaboration, please feel free to contact me at [hecongqing@hotmail.com](mailto:hecongqing@hotmail.com).
+I am currently a Visiting Researcher and Head of X.Lab at XU Exponential University of Applied Sciences, Germany.
+My work focuses on applied artificial intelligence, large language models (LLMs), AI agents, robotics, and enterprise AI solutions, with an emphasis on bridging academic research and industrial innovation.
+If you are interested in academic collaboration, please feel free to contact me at, please feel free to contact me at [zhanghaousm@gmail.com](mailto:zhanghaousm@gmail.com).

-I received my Ph.D. from the School of Computer Science, Universiti Sains Malaysia.
-Before that, I earned my M.S. from Hunan University and my B.S. from Hefei Normal University.
+I received my Ph.D. in Artificial Intelligence from Universiti Sains Malaysia (USM).
+Prior to that, I obtained my M.S. and B.S. degrees in Computer Science from the International University of SUPINFO, Paris, France.

-My research interests include deep learning, natural language processing, information retrieval, and AI for Law.
-I have published 10+ papers in SCI journals and top international AI conferences such as *Computer Science Review*, *ESWA*, *TIM*, *ACL*, *EMNLP*, and *ECAI*.
-More details can be found on my [Google Scholar](https://scholar.google.com/citations?user=baHj0YsAAAAJ).
+My research interests include natural language processing (NLP), large language models (LLMs), sentiment analysis, information extraction, explainable AI, and trustworthy AI.
+My research has focused on Aspect-Based Sentiment Analysis (ABSA), Aspect-Category-Opinion-Sentiment Quadruple Extraction (ACOSQE), Chain-of-Thought reasoning, and AI-driven information processing.
+I have published 10+ papers in SCI journals and top international AI conferences such as *Computer Science Review*, *Artificial Intelligence Review*, *EMNLP*, and *ACL*.
+More details can be found on my [Google Scholar](https://scholar.google.com/citations?user=crmoLvMAAAAJ).

 </div>